 - 14.2 Any Player, for pressing professional or personal reasons, may request the Director to grant an exemption from the provisions of Paragraph 14.1 of these Regulations.
 If the request is granted, the Director may make whatever arrangement he/she deems to be appropriate to allow the Player to use the mobile phone.
-In making such an arrangement, the Director must be cognisant of the amenity of other Players. - 14.3 Before the commencement of each match or stanza, the Director should instruct Players to switch off their mobile phones.
-However, Players cannot rely upon such an instruction and failure of the Director to issue it in no way diminishes: - (a) a Player's obligation to observe all regulations that apply to mobile phones, or - (b) the penalties that apply. - 14.4 During any session that is broadcast on BBO, no kibitzer or Player may consult any type of electronic communication device. - 14.5 Players reaching the (semi) finals of all Teams events will be required to lodge their mobile phones and other electronic means of communication with the Tournament staff for safekeeping during each play period. - 14.6 The Supplementary Regulations may impose additional restrictions and/or penalties on inappropriate use of mobile telephones and other electronic devices.
+In making such an arrangement, the Director must be cognisant of the amenity of other Players. - 14.3 Directors are not required to instruct Players to switch off their mobile phones before each session, match or stanza.
+Players cannot rely upon such an instruction and not receiving one in no way diminishes: - (a) a Player's obligation to observe all regulations that apply to mobile phones, or - (b) the penalties that apply. - 14.4 During any session that is broadcast on BBO, no kibitzer or Player may consult any type of electronic communication device. - 14.5 Players reaching the (semi) finals of all Teams events will be required to lodge their mobile phones and other electronic means of communication with the Tournament staff for safekeeping during each play period. - 14.6 The Supplementary Regulations may impose additional restrictions and/or penalties on inappropriate use of mobile telephones and other electronic devices.
+The Supplementary Regulations may remove the need for a first warning.